-Brock BioLinc is poised to bring exciting new opportunities for collaboration between southern Ontario’s research and business communities.
+The Goodman School of Business BioLinc brings exciting new opportunities for collaboration between southern Ontario’s research and business communities.

-Brock BioLinc is located in the new $111.4-million Cairns Family Health and Bioscience Research Complex on the University’s main campus.
-BioLinc occupies approximately 5,000 square feet in the Cairns Complex and has the capacity to nurture multiple companies, projects and researchers at one time.
-Start-up companies and entrepreneurs in the health and bioscience sectors are targeted for residency in spring 2013.
+BioLinc is located in the new $111.4-million Cairns Family Health and Bioscience Research Complex on the University’s main campus.
+BioLinc occupies approximately 5,000 square feet in the Cairns Complex and has the capacity to nurture multiple companies, projects, researchers and students at one time.
+BioLinc is working with start-up companies and entrepreneurs in the health and bioscience sectors.

-BioLinc’s location in the Cairns Complex is a strategic decision designed to promote, create and support collaboration among the tenants and some of Canada’s leading bioscience thought leaders.
-Collaborative teams of Brock’s faculty, researchers, staff, students and alumni, plus representatives from private industry are available to support and work with tenants to accelerate the launch of their new technology-focused ventures.
-The collaborative nature of BioLinc is thus expected to play a key role in establishing stronger linkages in Niagara among research, discovery, commercialization, technology transfer and market development that allow entrepreneurs access to the resources necessary to innovate and commercialize their ideas.
+BioLinc’s location in the Cairns Complex is a strategic decision designed to promote, create and support collaboration among the residents and some of Canada’s leading bioscience thought leaders.
+Collaborative teams of Brock’s faculty, researchers, staff, students and alumni, plus representatives from private industry are available to support and work with residents to accelerate the launch of their new technology-focused ventures.
+Therefore due to its collaborative nature, BioLinc plays a key role in establishing stronger connections in Niagara among research, commercialization, technology transfer and market development that allow entrepreneurs access to the resources necessary to innovate and commercialize their ideas.

 As companies develop and graduate from the BioLinc to take up residence in Niagara Region and beyond, new spaces become available for the next round of residents, ensuring continuous growth in the Niagara Region’s bioscience sector.